As nice as it would be if we could simply ask our social media followers to like and share our posts, unfortunately, this very rarely happens.

 - You’re also encouraging people to visit your website.

-Taking the time to come up with a creative and engaging social media campaign will absolutely boost your brand visibility and user engagement and what better time to get started than in the New Year?
-This is a time when people are looking for a fresh start and to try new things, so putting in the work now can really help you get 2018 off to a successful start.
+Taking the time to come up with a creative and engaging social media campaign can boost your brand visibility and user engagement and what better time to get started than in the New Year?
+This is a time when people are looking for a fresh start and to try new things, so putting in the work now can really help you get 2020 off to a successful start.